holdenweber/ECE-230-Lab-Week-06/README.md

 ### 2 - What is the importance of the XOR gate in an adder?
 The XOR gate is important in an adder because it controlls when the output of sum in the adder is one or zero.
+The XOR gate calculates the addition part of the adder which generates the output for the particular bit.

 ### 3 - What is the largest number a two bit adder can handle?
 What happens when you go over?
 The largest number a two bit adder can hangle is 3, or else it will go over.
 When an adder goes over, it overflows which causes an error that should be reported.
+If the carryout if included, then the largest number a two-bit adder can handle is 6 because the two highest numbers that can be added are 3 and 3.